-- We advise you to exercise a high degree of caution in Kuwait due to the threat of terrorist attack and the presence of unexploded ordnance and landmines in some areas.
+- We advise you to exercise a high degree of caution in Kuwait due to the threat of terrorist attack.
 You should pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

 - On 26 June 2015, a terrorist attack during Friday prayers on a mosque in the east of Kuwait City, killed a number of people and injured several hundred (See Safety and security).
 Australians in Kuwait should remain vigilant, monitor the media for the latest information, and follow the advice of local authorities.

 - Kuwait is located in a region that continues to face the threat of terrorism.
 Extremist groups in the region have transnational capabilities to carry out attacks against locations where Westerners congregate.

 - Political developments locally and in the region may prompt demonstrations in Kuwait.
 You should avoid all protests and follow the advice of local authorities.

 - See Travel Smart for general advice for all travellers.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy